ChristianPrzybulinski/go-cart-api/README.md

 # Sample request:

-You can test the API Endpoint with any software that provides you a HTPP POST request to be made.
-I'll be showing the easiest one since you probably already have everything installed.
+You can test the API Endpoint with any software that provides you a HTTP POST request to be made.

 **Note:** The endpoint will be available at the `$API_HOST:$API_PORT/api/v1/cart`.
 In case you used the `.env` file or the default settings, It is going to be as the example below.